smtifahim/TARA-Demo-App/README.md

 ## JSON Data Loader

-After each release of TARA Acupoints ontology, please run rhe python script at `json-data-loader/tara-data-loader.py`.
+After a new release of TARA Acupoints ontology, please run the python script at `json-data-loader/tara-data-loader.py`.
 The python script executes a set of SPARQL queries (under `json-data-loader/sparql-queries`) agains the Stardog endpoint and saves the query results as corresponding json files needed for the TARA Article Search application.

 ### Sample Execution